cordawyn/kalimba/README.md

 # Kalimba

-Kalimba is an clone of ActiveRecord, based on ActiveModel framework.
+Kalimba is a clone of ActiveRecord, based on ActiveModel framework.
-Combined with the raw power of Redlander gem, it introduces the world of Ruby on Rails to the world of RDF, triple storages, LinkedData and Semantic Web.
+Combined with the raw power of Redlander gem, it introduces the world of Ruby on Rails to the world of RDF, triple storages, Linked Data and Semantic Web.
-The resources of semantic graph storages become accessible in a customary form of "models".
+And thus the resources of the semantic graph become accessible in a more customary form of [ORM classes](https://en.wikipedia.org/wiki/Object-relational_mapping).

 ## Installation